dng24/intl-iot/model/model_details.md

 ### traffic/

+An input directory with sample pcap files to generate machine learning models.
+The more pcap files in an input directory, the better the model. **Every input directory should have the following structure: `{root_experiment_director(r|ies)}/{device}/{activity}/{filename}.pcap`.** For example, `traffic/us/yi-camera/power/2019-04-25_19:28:58.154s.pcap`:

+- `traffic/us/` is the root experiment directory.
+- `yi-camera/` is the device directory.
+- `power/` is the activity type directory.
+- `2019-04-25_19:28:58.154s.pcap` is the input pcap file.

+Each path should be on a new line.

-A directory with sample pcap files to generate a model.
-Note: To obtain these files, please follow the directions in the Download Datasets section in [Getting_Started.md](../Getting_Started.md#download-datasets)
+Note: To obtain the sample files in `traffic/`, please follow the directions in the Download Datasets section in [Getting_Started.md](../Getting_Started.md#download-datasets).
+If you have your own pcap files, you do not need to obatain these files.